splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-terraformconfig.rst

         # Configuration options
       }

 3. Create an external account ID and an AWS IAM role.
 Copy and modify the example syntax provided in the documentation section of Terraform Registry's SignalFx page.
+You'll need this to use the ``signalfx_aws_external_integration`` resource.

-4. Configure your tokens:
+4. Configure :ref:`your tokens <terraform-aws-tokens>` in the following Terraform resources:

-  * Paste your org token in the dedicated field in the ``signalfx_org_token`` resource.
+  * Paste your org token in the ``namedtoken`` field in the ``signalfx_aws_integration`` resource.
 This allows you to see how much traffic is coming from the integration it identifies.
   * Paste you user API access token in the ``auth_token`` field in the provider config file.

-  * Use your AWS token in the dedicated field in the ``signalfx_aws_external_integration`` resource config file.
+5. Optionally, if you're using Security Token authentication, paste your AWS token in the ``signalfx_aws_token_integration`` resource token/key fields.

-5. Add AWS as a data source as described in :guilabel:`Data Source: signalfx_aws_services`.
+6. Add AWS as a data source as described in :guilabel:`Data Source: signalfx_aws_services`.

 .. note:: For more Terraform syntax examples, see the blog entry :new-page:`Manage Your Splunk Infrastructure as Code Using Terraform <https://www.splunk.com/en_us/blog/partners/manage-your-splunk-infrastructure-as-code-using-terraform.html>`.
 For examples of how to configure through the Observability Cloud API, see :ref:`Connect to AWS using the Splunk Observability Cloud API <get-configapi>`.